-Similar to the dictionary construction phase, classification phase also consists of preprocessing and feature construction.
-On the contrary, it uses the constructed dictionary instead of selecting feature and constructs another dictionary.
-The result of this phase is sentiment labeled movie review.
+Similar to the dictionary construction phase, the classification phase consists of preprocessing and feature construction.
+In contrast to the dictionary construction phase, it uses the constructed dictionary instead of selecting features and constructs another dictionary.
+This phase yields sentiment labeling of movie reviews.

+2.3.
+IGDF Feature Selection

-4.1.
-IGDF Feature Selection.
-Previous work on information gain [16] selects feature that has high relevance with the output class.
-Those features commonly appear in positive class or negative class only.
-Unfortunately, it may appear only a few times since the sentiment can be expressed in a various way.
-As a result, overfitting occurs since those features do not appear.
+Previous work on information gain [16] selected features having high relevance to the output class.
+These features commonly appear in positive classes only or in negative classes only.
+Unfortunately, such features may appear only a few times, as a sentiment can be expressed in various ways.
+As a result, overfitting occurs because those features do not appear frequently.

-On the other hand, DF thresholding [8, 12] selects feature that appears most in the training set.
-It may select feature that always appears in both classes.
-Those features are unnecessary since it cannot differentiate the class to which it belongs.
+In contrast, DF thresholding [8, 12] selects the features that appear most frequently in the training set.
+However, this method may select features that always appear in both classes.
+Such features are unnecessary, as the method cannot determine the classes to which these features belong.

-In this study, we propose a combination of information gain and DF thresholding feature selection, named IGDFFS.
-IGDFFS selects a feature that has IG score equal to 0.5.
-It means those features highly related to one class only.
-These schemes succeed in reducing about 90% of unnecessary features (Algorithm 1).
+In this study, we propose a combination of information gain and DF thresholding feature selection named IGDFFS.
+IGDFFS selects features that have IG scores equal to 0.5, indicating features highly related to one class only.
+This scheme succeeds in removing approximately 90% of unnecessary features (Algorithm 1).